stephenlepisto/designpatternexamples/docs/mainpage.md

 This documentation is built from my efforts to implement most of the design patterns in four different programming languages: C, C++, C#, and Python.
-I also converted the patterns to Rust, but since Doxygen does not know how to parse Rust (as of July 6, 2023), I have captured the Rust source code in its own documentation site.
+I also converted the patterns to Rust, but since Doxygen does not know how to parse Rust (as of July 6, 2023), I have captured the Rust source code and documentation in a separate location: [Rust Design Pattern Examples](https://stephenlepisto.com/developer/designpatternexamples/rust/doc/design_pattern_examples_rust/index.html "Browse Design Pattern Examples in Rust").

 ### The Design Pattern Examples Implemented Here